insideout10/wordlift-docs/docs/overview.rst

 standards to share materials at regional, national and international level.

 Public administrations around the World are committed to make their data available as Linked Open Data.
-In more horizontal markets search engines like Google, Yahoo!, Bing and Yandex are starting to use these technologies to increase the quality of their services and to become more meanigful.
+In more horizontal markets search engines like Google, Yahoo!, Bing and Yandex as well as social networks like Facebook are starting to use these technologies to increase the quality of their services and to become *more meanigful* to their end users.

 =================
 Why shall I publish my contents as Linked Open Data?